Location: Knockvicar, Roscommon, Ireland

 Students will also tour a number of archaeological sites in the north Roscommon area, including the islands of Lough Key, Boyle Abbey, Roscommon Castle, Rindoon Castle, Cruachan, and Carrowkeel.

 The fees for the 2015 are set at $1,800, and cover room, partial board, and onsite transportation and equipment.
 Students are housed in luxury log cabins onsite.
 Tuition and college credit are available through Saint Louis University for an additional fee.
 Airfare and transportation from Dublin to Carrick-on-Shanon, additional travel on weekends, and weekend meals are not included.

 Period(s) of Occupation: Medieval

 Room and Board Arrangements

-Please also note that as of January 1, 2014 the precise dates for the field school have not been set.
+Please also note that as of right now the precise dates for the field school have not been set.